cd-mcfarland/fast_prng/README.md

 WEBSITE
 -------
-All documentation and source code can be found at [https://bitbucket.org/cdmcfarland/fast_prng]
+Documentation and source code can be found at [https://bitbucket.org/cdmcfarland/fast_prng]

 ## FILE MANIFEST